Shuttl-Tech/simple-state-machine/README.md

 ## Developer's Guide
 ### Setup
 We use `pipenv` to manage python packages.
-To setup your dev environment, locate yourself in the project directory and run the following commands.
+To setup your dev environment, locate yourself in the project directory and execute
 ```
-pipenv shell
 pipenv install --dev
 ```